AlexoAnimaIgnis/java-basic/README.md

 # java-basic
-Repo of some java basics refresher
+Repo of some java basics refresher exercises